Netherlands conference on Electrochemical Conversion & Materials (ECCM) 26 June 2020

 - Dr Jiang Kejun, Director of the Energy Research Institute (ERI), National Development and Reform Commission, China

-- Dr Andreas Peschel, Research and Development Department of Linde Gas, Germany
+- Dr Andreas Peschel, Research and Development Department of Linde Engineering, Germany

 - Prof. Paul Kenis, University of Illinois, Microchemical systems for applications in energy, United States